Easy dependency management for git with braid

 ANN: braid 0.4 - piston lookalike for git

-written by Cristi Balan on 2008-04-30
+by Cristi Balan on 2008-04-30

 Braid is a simple tool to help track git and svn vendor branches in a git repository.